Aquatic animals

 Human consumption of aquatic animal products is greater than ever before.
 Today, aquatic animals are the main source of protein for billions of people worldwide, and demand is expected to increase.
 To satisfy this demand, aquatic animal production will need to double by 2050, with most of this growth coming from aquaculture.
 Yet, aquatic animal diseases threaten the sustainable growth of the aquaculture sector and, consequently, our food supply.
 This threat is shared and requires coordinated actions by the World Organisation for Animal Health (WOAH) and its Members, in collaboration with relevant stakeholders, to protect and improve aquatic animal health worldwide.

 Aquatic animal health programmes are essential to ensure sustainable production systems.
 Veterinarians, aquatic animal health professionals, and other actors play a crucial role in ensuring the production of aquatic animals that does not jeopardise their health or welfare and of aquatic animal products that are safe for human consumption and appropriately certified to meet international trade requirements.
-The WOAH is constantly seeking to raise awareness on the need for good governance of Veterinary Services and Aquatic Animal Health Services (both governmental and private sector).
+WOAH is constantly seeking to raise awareness on the need for good governance of Veterinary Services and Aquatic Animal Health Services (both governmental and private sector).

 WOAH Aquatic Animal Health Strategy 2021-2025

-The WOAH acknowledges the need to build more sustainable aquatic animal health systems, and as a result, launched its first Aquatic Animal Health Strategy in May 2021, at the 88th General Session.
+WOAH acknowledges the need to build more sustainable aquatic animal health systems, and as a result, launched its first Aquatic Animal Health Strategy in May 2021, at the 88th General Session.
 This Strategy will improve aquatic animal health and welfare worldwide, contributing to sustainable economic growth, poverty alleviation and food security, thereby supporting the achievement of the Sustainable Development Goals.

 Discover the Strategy, its objectives and specific activities, as well as how you can contribute.